Domagoj Bošnjak

-Domagoj Bošnjak (born April 9, 1995) is a Croatian professional basketball player currently playing for Široki of the Basketball Championship of Bosnia and Herzegovina and ABA League Second Division.
+Domagoj Bošnjak (born April 9, 1995) is a Croatian professional basketball player who last played for Široki of the Basketball Championship of Bosnia and Herzegovina and ABA League Second Division.
 Standing at 1.98 m he plays the shooting guard and small forward positions.

 Professional career

 Bošnjak started his professional career with Široki during the 2011–12 season.
 In August 2014 Bošnjak was loaned to Zadar in a one-year deal.
 After signing for Zadar and spending the 2015–16 season, in August 2016 he moved to Cibona.

 After spending a season in Cedevita, in August 2019 he moved to Rouen of the French second-tier LNB Pro B League.

 In February, 2020, Bošnjak returned to Široki competing in the Bosnian League and the ABA League Second Division.

 He had a very successful career with the Croatian national basketball team youth selections winning altogether three medals in international competitions.
 He was selected in the 2013 FIBA Europe Under-18 Championship All-tournament team.